newsbubbles/LMML/README.md

 ## Why another standard?

 I am of the opinion that HTML is a language which is easy to learn, concise, and serves a purpose of showing a web page.
-Prompting, being the future of programming is going to need some standards that put this explosion of prompt types and state-of-the-art into an easy to remember and reference format which has all of the caveats of a web browser.
+Prompting, being the future of programming is going to need some standards that put this explosion of prompt types and state-of-the-art into an easy to remember and reference format which has all of the caveats of a web document.
 The future of AI and AGI based agents online will be an open standard, and we might as well stick closely to one we already know.

 ## What does LMML look like?

-It looks a lot like HTML except it is tailored toward the types of things people want to put into a prompt for a large language model such as Chat-GPT,
+It looks a lot like HTML except it is tailored toward the types of things people want to put into a prompt for a large language model such as GPT, Bloom, LLamA, AlPaca, including information about which model this task is built for.

 ```xml
 <LMML version="1.0">